Your Dental Amalgams and Mercury Toxicity Symptoms.

 Mercury also collects in very high concentrations in the jaw bones and the soft tissues of the mouth.

-Mixing gold and amalgam restorations in the mouth increases the amount of mercury vapour given off several fold and placing gold crowns over amalgam cores particularly drives mercury into the surrounding bone.
+Mixing gold and amalgam restorations in the mouth increases the amount of mercury vapour given off several folds and placing gold crowns over amalgam cores particularly drives mercury into the surrounding bone.

 Symptoms of mercury toxicity in the mouth include: